stephanenicolas/task-output-cache-demos/samples/03-use-http-backend/README.md

 This scenario demonstrates the use of an HTTP cache backend service.
 You can use this approach to set up a local cache for testing (although you can also use the [built-in local cache implementation](../01-simple-local-caching) if you want to run some simple tests).
 It is also possible to share the HTTP cache between multiple machines running Gradle builds.

 Gradle comes with built-in support for HTTP cache backends.
+Gradle Enterprise ships with its own [build cache backend](https://gradle.com/build-cache) to make it easier to use this across an entire organization.

 ## Preparations